fabric8io/docker-maven-plugin/doc/manual.md

 to use the resolved properties because they can only be updated after the container has started and plugins resolve their properties in an earlier lifecycle phase.

+If you don't need to write out such a property file and thus don't need to preserve the property names, you can use normal maven properties as well.
+E.g. `${host.var}:${port.var}:8080` instead of `+host.var:port.var:8080`.

 ##### Container linking

 The `<links>` configuration contains a list of containers that should